sparkflows/sparkflows-docs/docs/azure/admin-guide/installation-guide/tgz-file.rst

 Follow the below steps to install Sparkflows using tgz file :

-Step 1 : SSH into the AZure VM
+Step 1 : SSH into the Azure VM
 ------------

 #.
 SSH into the AWS Instance using: